The Garden Grazer

 * Percent Daily Values are based on a 2000 calorie diet.

-If you are enjoying this salsa fresca (pico de gallo) recipe, also check out:
+If you're enjoying this salsa fresca recipe (pico de gallo), also check out:

 • Vegan Bean Dip